Indemos/Terminal/README.md

 # Migration

-The application is being migrated to Orleans to simplify maintenance and tracking with extension to fully distributed framework.
+The application is being migrated to Orleans.
-Gateways below are still being migrated.
-Previous implementation with already implemented gateways is available in the `gateways` branch.
+Previous implementation with gateways below is available in the `gateways` branch.

 * Tradier
-* Schwab
 * Alpaca

 # Trading Strategies